Eyob721/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

       replicates the query to the Replica databases.
     - One advantage of such a setup is that if the Primary database fails the Replica database can immediately take over as the new Primary.
-  - Issues with this infrastructure
+  - Issues with this design:
     - While the use of a load balancer and an additional linux server improves availability and minimize downtime.
 There is still a single point of failure, that being there is a single load balancer.
 If the load balancer